EmbeddedOS/embeddedos.github.io/_posts/2024-08-17-Build-A-x86-Bootloader-UEFI.md

 ---
-title: 'Build your own bootloader for x86 OS: UEFI'
+title: 'Build your own bootloader for x86-64 OS: UEFI'
 description: >-
-  Let's discover what is UEFI and how to use it to load our custom x86 bootloader and boot system.
+  Let's discover what is UEFI and how to use it to load our custom x86-64 OS loader and boot system.

 author: Cong
 date: 2024-08-17 7:00:00 +0800
 categories: [Bootloader-x86, UEFI]
-tags: [Bootloader, UEFI, x86, QEMU, Assembly]
+tags: [Bootloader, UEFI, x86, QEMU, Assembly, GNU-EFI]
 image:
   path: assets/img/UEFI_boot_process.png
   alt: UEFI Boot Process.